I Turn to You (All-4-One song): Other versions and impact

 CCM singer Jonathan Pierce covered the song for his 1999 album Sanctuary.

-"I Turn to You" was part of the soundtrack of Brazilian soap opera Uga-Uga (2000).
+Aguilera's version of "I Turn to You" was part of the soundtrack of Brazilian soap opera Uga-Uga (2000).
 In 2005, American singer Vonzell Solomon performed the track during the fourth season of American Idol.
 In 2008, Nina Girado, a Filipino pop/R&B singer, covered the track for her fourth studio album Nina Sings the Hits of Diane Warren.
 In 2020, American Idol contestant and winner 'Just Sam' performed the song as a dedication to her grandmother, part of the season's Mother's Day Tribute after becoming top 7 in the competition.

 In a 2013 interview, American recording artist Lady Gaga stated that she was inspired by Aguilera's version of the track, saying, "When I was 15, I was singing 'I Turn to You' at the top of my lungs trying to hit all her notes.
 So she was an inspiration to me to have a wider vocal range."
 Most recently, the song was used as a battle song between contestants Beth Spangler and Mia Pfirrman during the seventh season of the American singing competition The Voice.